Our experienced Veterinarians are able to perform a full range of routine and complex soft tissue and orthopaedic surgery procedures.

-- Airway Obstruction Surgery in short nosed brachycephalic including nasal widening, soft palate resection, laryngeal paralysis support surgery
+- Airway Obstruction Surgery for brachycephalic breeds (including nasal widening, soft palate resection, laryngeal paralysis support surgery)

-- Abdominal Surgery (including bowel obstructions, bowel resection, splenectomy, ureter surgery, kidney removal, liver biopsy, stomach obstruction retrieval
+- Abdominal Surgery (including bowel obstruction, bowel resection, splenectomy, ureter surgery, kidney removal, liver biopsy and gastropexy)

-- Chest Surgery (including diaphragmatic hernia repair, chest tube placement
+- Chest Surgery (including diaphragmatic hernia repair, lung lobectomy, and chest tube placement)

-- Cruciate ligament rupture (de angelis and TTA)
+- Cruciate ligament rupture repair (De Angelis and TTA methods)

 - Meniscal surgery

-- Patella luxation (tibial crest transposition, cartilage sparing groove deepening, lateral retinacular tightening)
+- Patella luxation repair (tibial crest transposition, cartilage sparing groove deepening, lateral retinacular tightening)

-- Fracture repair using pins, wires, plates, screws and external fixates
+- Bone fracture repair (using pins, wires, plates, screws and external fixators)

-If any extractions were performed, our veterinarians will provide a complimentary check up 7 days later, to ensure adequate healing.
+If any tooth extractions were necessary, our veterinarians will provide a complimentary check up 7 days post-operatively, to ensure adequate healing has occurred.

 Our experienced, Senior Veterinary Nurses are able to perform dental checks – free of charge!
 These can be performed as often as you like, with most of our patients being checked at least every 6 months.